shift-js/shift-js/README.md

 swiftjs someSwiftFile.swift
 ```

-To watch a files for changes, running the selected command when a file is updated:
+To watch a file for changes, running the selected command when a file is updated:

 ```
 shiftjs -w someSwiftFile.swift